- If you need to do a Windows 11 clean install here’s a quick and easy-to-follow step-by-step guide.

 - Skip TPM check and upgrade from Windows 10 or Create a special ISO that bypasses all checks anyway.

-If you already have an install medium (official Microsoft DVD or USB key) you don’t need a working computer to create the installer disk.
+If you already have an install medium (official Microsoft Windows 11 DVD install disk or USB key) you don’t need a working computer to create the installer disk.

 Basically, the system integrators are making sure you don’t have to download the installer ISO image and create the bootable USB disk.
 The installer is copied from the factory onto a hidden partition.